rust-lang/rust/text/0000-as-cell.md

 }
 ```

-In theory it could get added to the prelude, but it should probably
-follow `Cell`s lead there, which is currently not in there.

 Method dispatch would work as expected with this design:

 - `v.as_cell()` where `v: Vec` would correctly pick the `[T]` impl.